K-Dhatri/--To-Do-List-Application/README.md

-# --To-Do-List-Application
 Create a Python program for adding, completing, and removing tasks—a simple introduction to Python programming. class TodoList: def init(self): self.tasks = [] Here, a class named TodoList is defined.
 It represents a todo list.
 The init method is a constructor method, which initializes a new instance of the TodoList class.
 It initializes an empty list self.tasks to store the tasks.

 def add_task(self, task):
     self.tasks.append(task)